 - During the London riots in August 2011, some people made tea for the police officers protecting their streets.

-- In the UK it is a matter of politeness to offer tea to tradesmen (plumbers, carpenters etc.), firemen and policemen, if they are staying for more than an hour, though given most tradesmen are foreign (and thus unaware of the custom) these days, the offer is rarely taken up anymore.
+- In the UK it is a matter of politeness to offer tea to tradesmen (plumbers, carpenters etc.), firemen and policemen, if they are staying for more than an hour.
+This has caused some confusion with immigrant tradesmen who are initially unfamiliar with the custom.

 - In Australia, tea is also very popular, much in the British vein.
 There's a fairly strong surge of Taiwanese style bubble tea, but general iced tea is more of a pre-bottled thing that is nowhere near as popular as the hot variety.